I am an Assistant Professor of Entrepreneurship at Cal Poly - San Luis Obispo.

-I graduated with a PhD from Purdue University’s Institute for Innovation Science, where I worked with industry partners to better understand the tension between risk management and the growth goals of Fortune 50 enterprises.
-I view organizations as complex adaptive systems and frame a two-pronged route to resilience, which involves thinking of risks as complex networks; and innovating systematically as compared to serendipitously.
-This view is honed through years of hypotheses testing and is supported by decision frameworks and computing tools to aid implementation.
+I graduated with a PhD from Purdue University’s Institute for Innovation Science, where I worked with industry partners to better understand the tension between managing risk and growth of large complex enterprises.

-My dissertation was awarded a grant by The National Science Foundation, and chapters from it are published or forthcoming in top peer-reviewed journals.
+My dissertation was awarded a grant by The National Science Foundation.

 Research Areas